orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 +++
 ##### Inheritance and Subtyping
-* In some languages inheritance and subtyping agree
+* In some languages inheritance and subtyping are no different
 * Generally in statically-typed class-based OO languages, such as (C++, C#, Java), whereas in others they differ
   * **subtyping** *establishes an is-a relationship*
   * **inheritance**: